User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Built-in interaction types: pair level quantum numbers and energies Built-in interaction types: pair level quantum numbers and energies

 The lists of quantum numbers printed for asymmetric and spherical tops include $j$, $\tau$, \var{PRTY} and an index that identifies the location where the corresponding eigenvector is stored internally.
 The index has no physical significance.

-If the monomer functions are calculated from rotational constants (but not if they are input explicitly from \iounit{IASYMU}), the symmetry types that are actually included in the basis set may be restricted using the input variable \basisitem{ISYM}(1).
-This is interpreted bitwise, and a particular asymmetric rotor function is included if it passes \emph{all} the specified tests.
+If the monomer functions are calculated from rotational constants (but not if they are input explicitly from \iounit{IASYMU}), the symmetry types that are actually included in the basis set may be restricted using the input variables \basisitem{JSTEP} and \basisitem{ISYM}(1).